-An actual-size, single-side PCB for the RF-controlled aircraft transmitter circuit is shown in Fig. 7 and its component layout in Fig. 8.
+A single-side PCB for the RF controlled aircraft transmitter circuit is shown in Fig. 7 and its component layout in Fig. 8.
 The PCB for the receiver circuit is shown in Fig. 9 and its component layout in Fig. 10.

 Download the PCB layout & Component Layout PDFs: Click Here

 PCBs of transmitter and receiver are in the form of shields, so mount these PCBs on top of the respective Arduino UNO board.
 Connect 9V battery to the transmitter’s side and 11.1V battery to the receiver’s side.
 Check the working of BLDC motor by varying VR1, servo motor M1 using VR4, servo motor M2 using VR2 and servo motor M3 using VR3.
 If there is any problem, verify the test points given in the table.
 Once this is done, it is time to build the body of the aircraft.

 Building a remote-controlled (RC) aircraft requires some basic skills and creativity.
 There are some rich tutorials available on the Internet.

 [stextbox id=”info” caption=”Some information to build your own RC aircraft can be found from these links:”]http://www.easyrc.com/airplanes/